Module signing

 Beckhoff recommends working organizationally with (at least) two certificates.

 - A certificate which is not countersigned, thus the test mode is needed for the development process.
 This certificate can also be issued individually by each developer.
+The test systems are then set to test mode.

 - Only the software that has passed the corresponding final tests is signed by a countersigned certificate.
 This software can thus also be installed on machines and delivered.